 I love ‘Bequia’ because there is far more to this little fascinating island than it’s pristine crystal clear beaches.
 The people are friendly, the island is quiet and the history and stories are astounding.

-Lucky for us, as the island is quite small, we managed to a lot of the island in a short space of time and here are 5 understated things that you must do in Bequia:
+Either way, as the island is quite small, we managed to see a lot of the island in a short space of time and here are 5 understated things that you must do in Bequia:

 1. Have A Chat With Mr. Orton King at ‘The Old Hegg Sanctuary’